cth06-Github/audioService/documentation/Technical-Documentation-8Aug.md

 While `window.matchMedia(query)` could be used to check for the screen size and thus determine if it is mobile or desktop, the limitation is that the screen dimension registered for mobile with desktop view will be changed to model after desktop view, thus the screen dimensions do exceed mobile typical screen dimensions.
 Such a solution will not be viable.<br>

 All these logic and inference as to which browsers will be detected correctly may only be reliable claims only if we consider desktop / computer vs mobile phones, with no consideration for medium sized devices like tablets and iPads.
-It is not tested how `UAParser.js` detect browsers on other devices that are not considered mobile (which tend to be of smaller size than tablets/iPads).
+It is not tested how `UAParser.js` detect browsers on other devices that are not considered mobile (mobile tend to be considered of smaller size than tablets/iPads).

 ## Miscellaneous